Serving Art Educators

 "In July 1967, when she was seventeen, Joni (pronounced Johnnie) Eareckson dove into Chesapeake Bay and broke her neck; since then she has been a quadriplegic, confined to life in a wheelchair.
-In her first book, Joni, she told the story of her accident and her subsequent struggle to accept her handicap.
+In her first book, Joni, she told the story of her accident and her subsequent struggle to accept her handicap."

 Information about Joni's artwork is available by writing: Joni and Friends, P.O.
 Box 3333, Agoura Hills, CA. 91376.
 You can find her books and prints sold on the internet.
 Joni still speaks across the nation and gives inspiration to many people.

+Do you still say you can't draw?
+Boy, you're a hard case.
 That means I'll have to introduce to you yet another person who never said that they couldn't draw.

 Disabled Woman Paints